Tomaati/Ciphix_Case/README.md

   be removed.

 ## Back-End

----
 In order for the Front-End to properly work it is important to have a fast and responsive Back-End.
 This Back-End is used for both training and classification purposes.
 But since the Front-End focuses on classification, the training has been done beforehand.
 ### Important Steps for Pre-Processing
 After the quick round of EDA it is important to look at the data and see what can be removed and/or adapted in order to have clean data to work with.
-From EDA it became clear that the following had to be done in order to clean the data for the NLP and ML pipeline to work efficiently.
+From EDA, it became clear that the following had to be done in order to clean the data for the NLP and ML pipeline to work efficiently.

 * Look at all the different user tags, and decide which are companies and which are users.
 For this example it is